tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US130_TransferToPersonalCashAccount.md

 - 1.2.
 A new cash account of a family member;

 We interpreted this requirement as a function for the family administrator to transfer money from the family cash account to the cash account of any family member.
-If the family member doesn't have a cash account a new cash account will be created The money transfer must be a positive value and of the same currency as the family and destination cash account.
-The money transfer will only occur if the family has a cash account and if that cash account has enough money for the transaction.

 ## System Sequence Diagram